mpv-player/mpv/DOCS/man/en/ao.rst

 ``rsound``
     Audio output to an RSound daemon

+    .. note:: Completely useless, unless you intend to run RSound.
+Not to be confused with RoarAudio, which is something completely differently.

     ``host=<name/path>``
         Set the address of the server (default: localhost).
 Can be either a network hostname for TCP connections or a Unix domain socket path